-A complete Bloodborne Pathogens Standard Exposure Control Plan has been established by the school and can be found in the Office.
+A complete Bloodborne Pathogens Standard Exposure Control Plan has been established by the school and can be found in each school's Faculty/Staff Handbook and on file in the Office.

 Vision/Hearing Screening

 The school follows the directives of the Baltimore County Health Department and responds to parents' requests for individual testing.
 This testing is usually done for: